fogWraith/Hotline/Docs/Janus/Plugins/README.md

 `http://` and `https://` URLs are permitted (unless blocked).
 When both are configured, a URL must match the allowlist **and** not match the blocklist.

-This is more or less a minor security feature for paranoid operators.

 ## Plugin API

 Plugins interact with the server through the global `server` table.
-The full API is documented in the [Plugin Developer Guide](Developer-Guide.md).
+The full API is documented in the [Plugin Developer Guide](developer-guide.md).

 ### Core Functions